ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d1 - - - day planning.md

 ## Homework Bonus (very recommended)

-> Did watching the video helped you?
+> Did watching the video help you?
 >
 > If so, AFTER YOU FINISH THE LAB, you may want to continue watching the video, from 38:50 to 1:08:00:
 >